Bayern Munich's future forming as Kingsley Coman signs extension | DW | 12.01.2022

 After much speculation over his future, Kingsley Coman has signed a deal to stay at Bayern Munich until 2027.
 The French winger is the latest in a line of younger Bayern players to extend, as the champions plan ahead.

 Letting a player's contract edge closer to expiration can be a dangerous game.
-Few players demonstrate that more than Kingsley Coman, who left hometown club Paris Saint-Germain on a free in 2014, only to score the Champions League final winner against them for Bayern Munich six years later.
+Few players demonstrate that more than Kingsley Coman, who left hometown club Paris Saint-Germain on a free transfer in 2014, only to score the Champions League final winning goal against them for Bayern Munich six years later.

 There were times when it looked like the Frenchman, who went to Juventus in between PSG and Bayern, might move on again with interest rising as his value dropped in line with a contract expiring in 2023.
 But, on Wednesday, the 25-year-old committed his future to Bayern.